Updated: Jun 23

-Frustrating though it is to see Christmas lines on sale in late August and early September, there are good reasons why this is.
-Here is a look at what is going on behind the scenes over the whole Christmas period..
+Frustrating though it is to see Christmas lines on sale in late August and early September, it has to be that way for operational reasons.
+Here is a flavour from my experiences of what is going on behind the scenes over the whole Christmas period..

-Christmas is the busiest time of the supermarket year and is more prolonged than other events.
+Christmas is the busiest time of the supermarket year and is more prolonged than any other event.
 There are different missions that are time dependent across the period including:

 Gifting cards and wraps